A Guide To Simplified Expenses For Small Businesses

 What Works Well?

-• The standard mileage rate for business use of cars or motorcycles;
+• Standard mileage rates for business use of cars or motorcycles.

-• Flat rate expenses for business use of home; and
+• Flat-rate expenses for business use of the home.

-• Flat-rate adjustment for the personal use of business premises.
+• Flat-rate adjustments for the personal use of business premises.

-The taxpayer should, where relevant, record business miles for vehicles, hours worked at home, and the number of people living at the business premises during the course of the tax year.
-At the end of the tax year, HMRC’s flat rates are used to work out the expenses, which are then included in the self-assessment tax return.
+Taxpayers should keep track of relevant data, such as business miles driven, hours worked at home, and the number of occupants at the business premises during the tax year.
+At the end of the year, businesses can use HMRC’s flat rates to calculate these expenses, which are then reported in the self-assessment tax return.

 Vehicles

-HMRC’s flat-rate mileage allowances are designed to cover all vehicle-related running costs (insurance, repairs, servicing, fuel, etc.).
-Current rates are as follows:
+HMRC offers flat-rate mileage allowances that cover all vehicle-related running costs, including insurance, repairs, servicing, and fuel.
+The current rates are as follows:

-Other travel expenses – train journeys, parking, and such like – may be claimed on top of the mileage rates.
+Additionally, businesses can claim other travel expenses such as train journeys and parking fees on top of the mileage rates.

 25 to 50 £10.00